-To help responders produce higher-quality submissions, we will allow the responders to amend their response one-time by May 1st.
+To help responders produce higher-quality submissions, we will allow the responders to amend their response one-time by 11:59 PM EST on May 1st.
 Please note that you must still submit a reasonable proposal by April 17th for you to leverage the opportunity to amend it by May 1st.
 The core project team will consider the amendment during evaluation of different responses, but cannot guarantee full consideration of the amendment.
 For a favorable evaluation, the responders are highly encouraged to submit a strong proposal by 11:59pm EST April 17th.